- 2024 Summer Sessions

 - Official college transcript from all colleges or universities attended.
 (Please submit after completing the Visiting Student Application.
 Submitting transcripts first may result in a delay in processing your application.)

-- Official final high school transcript (waived if attended a college/university in Spring 2021) All transcripts must be mailed in and will not be accepted by fax or email.
+- Official final high school transcript (waived if attended a college/university in Spring 2024).
+All transcripts must be mailed in or sent from the school directly to firstname.lastname@example.org via email.
+Transcripts will not be accepted by fax or email from applicants.

 Application Deadlines (for Non-Rice Students)